mahesh1511/paypalBookingTest/bookingserv-master/README.md

 #c.
 Case 3:
    - If date format is not correct in request body then
    - Error Message : "Please check the Date format and try again with booking"

+#d .
+Case 4 : [ Additional added for Find Booking by ID]
+   - If booking ID is not found then
+   - Error Message : "Booking is not found, please try with differnt Booking ID"

 ## Any Query
 Please do contact me if any more information needed mahesh.1511@gmail.com